 When both groups were discussing the Rothko print there was a sharp contrast between their modes of analysis.
 CSA constantly searched for the literal and tangible in the picture and once they had exhausted their ideas about what it might ‘be of’ they fell silent.
 CSB, meanwhile, engaged in discussion and interpretation.
 It seemed that the children had the available resources, including knowledge of art, and experience of seeing art exhibited, combined with the appropriate language with which to talk about this print.
 As I listened to their discussion Bernstein’s work surrounding accessing codes resonated, particularly in terms of how these children with their confident speech and their nascent cultural understanding, possessed knowledge Bernstein described as ‘universalistic’.
 (Bernstein, 1973).
 Yet also, in their own way, they were using a restricted code, albeit a different one as their discourse assumed a set of shared values and understanding which may not have been available to the children of CSA..
 Writing about Bourdieu, Reay (1999) refers to linguistic capital, the manifestation of cultural capital in discourse, and how linguistic capital is so much more than vocabulary.
 It is the delivery and self-belief beyond the words that impact (Reay, 1999, p.162).
 This self-belief did not seem evident in the talk amongst children in CSA.

 Conclusions

 In this small scale research I have attempted to unpick the differences between the language of groups of children from two contrasting socio-economic groups.
 While I acknowledge the limitations of this study, specifically in terms of breadth and methodology, the findings raise questions about how schools respond to these differences.
-This may require more explicit and far reaching debates about how best to support the use of language in primary school classrooms It is clear from the evidence presented that there was significant variance in vocabulary between the two groups of children and it became apparent that the children in CSB possessed the confidence to robustly challenge each other’s ideas.
+This may require more explicit and far reaching debates about how best to support the use of language in primary school classrooms.

+It is clear from the evidence presented that there was significant variance in vocabulary between the two groups of children and it became apparent that the children in CSB possessed the confidence to robustly challenge each other’s ideas.
 Tizard and Hughes’ argue that it is the subject matter rather than the language itself that makes language used by the contrasting socio-economic groups ‘socially distinct’ (Tizard and Hughes 2007).
 Hasan talks of a specific ‘speech community’ (1973) while Maybin (2007) claims that children adapt their language according to their own consciousness of social context.
 It is possible to consider all of these perspectives alongside CSB’s confident presentation and in doing so acknowledge that there are significant challenges for schools in terms of how certain activities and tasks commonplace in the primary classroom might be more successful in promoting talk in particular social groups than others.
 Similarly, examining the reactions of the case study children during the interviews it may be the case that certain resources and choices of activities may favour one social group above another.
 If so, this has major implications for teachers, raising the question, do children need to be supported to gain access to the vocabulary and the way language is used that is valued in schools?
 If what Connie and Harold Rosen stated in 1973 is still the case and the ‘…non-standard speaking child is expected to learn more than his standard speaking peer.’
 (Rosen and Rosen, 1973, p.267) it is imperative that more explicit and far reaching debates about how best to support the use of language in primary school classrooms take place.

 References